ludovicianul/pl4j/README.md

 ### Global configuration

-You can configure the above flags globally though a file called `pl4j.properties` which must be present in the classpath.
+You can configure the above flags globally through a file called `pl4j.properties` which must be present in the classpath.
 The following properties can be used to change the flag values (all `booleans`:

 - `pl4j.show-labels`